Share:

 Manufacturers will lean on IoT systems to automate compliance reporting, optimize usage patterns, and model the environmental impact of different production strategies before changes are made.

-The value of IoT in manufacturing comes from using vast amounts of available data usable to ensure fewer blind spots, faster decisions, and systems that can keep up with the complexity of modern production.
+The real value of IoT in manufacturing comes from turning vast amounts of machine and operational data into something teams can actually use fewer blind spots, faster decisions, and systems that can keep up with the complexity of modern production.